6 Best Jigging Rods Put to the Test! (Expert Review)

 How to Choose a Jigging Rod

-Some of the best professional fisherman will tell you, if you’re not using jigs, you’re severely hurting your chance to catch big fish.
-Fact is, big fish are on the bottom!
+Some of the best professional fishermen will tell you, if you’re not using jigs, you’re severely hurting your chance to catch big fish.
+The fact is, big fish are on the bottom!

 Jigging the bottom takes a little practice but it’s not that complicated if you know what to look for in a rod.